digital-asset/daml/docs/source/daml/intro/8_Dependencies.rst

 1. Upgrades, which change existing logic.
 For example, one might want the ``Asset`` template to have multiple signatories.
 2. Extensions, which merely add new functionality though additional templates.

-Upgrades are covered in their own section outside this introduction to DAML: :doc:`/upgrade/index` so in this section we will extend the chapter 7 model with a simple second workflow: a multi-leg trade.
+Upgrades are covered in their own section outside this introduction to Daml: :doc:`/upgrade/index` so in this section we will extend the chapter 7 model with a simple second workflow: a multi-leg trade.
 In doing so, you'll learn about:

-- The software architecture of the DAML Stack
+- The software architecture of the Daml Stack
 - Dependencies and Data Dependencies
 - Identifiers